How to Handle “I’m Bored” During the School Holidays (Without Losing Your Patience)

 If this sounds familiar, you’re not alone.

 School holidays are long, and boredom shows up often.
-But here’s the reassuring truth:
+But here’s the reassuring truth that I only realised in recent years:

-Here’s how to handle “I’m bored” during the school holidays — without turning yourself into a constant entertainer.
+Here’s how to handle “I’m bored” during the school holidays — without turning yourself into a cruise director.

 Why Boredom Isn’t the Enemy